zequihg50/esgf-virtual-aggregation/README.md

 ## ESGF Virtual Aggregation demo

+A THREDDS Data Server (TDS) with access to the ESGF Virtual Aggregation datasets is available at `https://hub.ipcc.ifca.es/thredds`.

-Now we will deploy a THREDDS Data Server (TDS) and perform remote data analysis on the ESGF Virtual Aggregation dataset.
+You may deploy your own THREDDS Data Server and perform remote data analysis on the ESGF Virtual Aggregation dataset.

 ```bash